Nordictrack/BeerBot/README.md

 # BeerBot Temperature Monitor (ESPHome Edition)

 This project uses an Olimex ESP32-POE-ISO microcontroller running ESPHome to monitor temperatures from multiple DS18B20 sensors and display them on a 128x64 OLED screen.
 The device connects via Ethernet and exposes all readings natively to Home Assistant.
 An optional onboard web server allows viewing sensor values directly in a browser.
+Note this isn't just for beer, it could temp monitor anything really.

 ## Features